xonsh/xonsh/docs/tutorial.rst

 to the screen.
 The return value of ``$[]`` is always ``None``.

-In the following, we can see that the results of ``$[]`` are automatically printed, and the return value is not a string.
+In the following, we can see that the results of ``$[]`` are automatically printed, and that the return value is not a string.

 .. code-block:: xonshcon